edinburgh-napier/set09121/lectures/lecture9.md

 # RAII

-- Resource Allocation is Initialisation.
+- Resource Acquisition is Initialisation.
-- Always give ownership to an allocated resource to an object.
+    - On object's construction, object acquires resource.
-- As long as each resource has one explicit owner, when the owner is removed the resource is freed.
+    - On object's destruction, object frees up resource
-- So...
+- But!
     - **Do not** give an entity a resource such as a loaded texture or audio clip.
     - **Do** give an entity a pointer or reference to such a resource.
     - Keep track of resources via central pools (we will look at a resource manager soon).